ALEHACKsp/physmeme/README.md

 ### How does this exploit work?

 Since we are able to read/write to any physical memory on the system the goal is to find the physical page of a syscall and map it into our system.
 This can be done by calculating the offset into the page in which the syscall resides.
-Doing so is trival and only requires the modulus operation.
+Doing so is trivial and only requires the modulus operation.

 ```cpp
 auto syscall_page_offet = rva % 0x1000;